-The Lane House was is located at 544 S.E.
-Douglas Ave., in Roseburg, Or.
-This house has served as headquarters of the Douglas County Historical Society since 1959 when the great granddaughter of General Joseph Lane deeded, this last home of the General, to the society.
+The Lane House is located at 544 S.E.
+Douglas Ave., in Roseburg, Oregon.
+This house has served as headquarters of the Douglas County Historical Society since 1959, when the great granddaughter of General Lane deeded it to the society.

 Through the efforts of Mrs. Alvia Wetherell, a long time treasurer of the society, this home is on the National Registry of Historic Places.

 Lane House contains many historical artifacts and is open to the public Saturdays and Sundays from 1:00 until 4:00 p.m.
 The tour is free of charge.Â Â Lane House is also opened for special tours.